Alison Hanlon

-Alison Jane Hanlon is a veterinary research scientist who advocates for animal welfare, including that of companion animals, horses and farm animals.
+Alison Jane Hanlon is an Irish veterinary research scientist who advocates for animal welfare, including that of companion animals, horses and farm animals.
 She is a professor at University College Dublin and has worked on a number of government advisory groups.

-Biography
+Career and impact

 Hanlon is a research scientist and professor at the School of Veterinary Medicine at University College Dublin.
 She was part of the team that published the government report Challenges and Solutions To Supporting Farm Animal Welfare in Ireland: Responding to the Human Element.

 Hanlon's early research explored different aspects of the welfare of deer as wild and farmed animals.
 She also investigated teaching animal welfare in vet schools, a collaboration with other notable scientists including Donald Broom.
 In 2008 she chaired the UFAW conference in Dublin with Temple Grandin as the keynote speaker.

 Her later research includes collaborative projects exploring stakeholder perception of animal welfare and veterinary ethics.
 Hanlon has been appointed by the Minister for Health as a member of the National Committee for the Protection of Animals Used for Scientific Purposes and is a member of other government and specialist bodies, including: